TREASURIES-Risk-on sentiment, Fed taper talk lift yields

 "With the ADP number, the claims number, the employment story seems to be intact and pretty solid, so (the jobs report) would have to be something that either is aggressively stronger or weaker to derail that narrative," said Tony Rodriguez, head of fixed income strategy at Nuveen.

 Yield curves flattened with the closely watched gap between two-year and 10-year note yields US2US10=TWEB at its narrowest in 11 months.
-It was last down 2.7 at 82.20 basis points.
+It was last down 2.8 basis points at 82.10 basis points.

 The U.S. Treasury on Thursday announced auctions next week for $54 billion of three-year notes, $36 billion of 10-year notes, and $22 billion of 30-year bonds.